w84death/llama-assistant/README.md

 DISCLAMER: First run will take a while as it needs to create cache file.
 Be patient.

 ### Hardware
-This setup is made for NVIDIA GeForce RTX 2060 6GB, INTEL i3-7100, and 16GB of RAM.
+This setup is made for:
+- NVIDIA GeForce RTX 2060 6GB
+- INTEL i3-7100
+- 16GB of RAM

+With that setup I get 45ms per token.

 ## Roadplan
-- [done] Initial scripts for testing
 - [ ] Add menu to choose CPU only or CPU+GPU
 - [ ] Steam Deck settings
-- [ ] Windows versions
+- [ ] Windows versions (CPU only)
+- [ ] Auto downloading the model